 This paper uses mutual fund manager data to examine how managers' performance incentives generated speculative demand during the 2020-2022 cryptocurrency boom and bust.
 We find that managers with strong relative performance incentives began investing in crypto after their competitors began investing in it, consistent with a model of rational performance hedging.
 In contrast, managers who invest their personal wealth in the funds that they manage, who have strong direct performance incentives, were significantly less responsive to their competitors' investment decisions.
 Our findings suggest that relative performance incentives can encourage managers to mimic their competitors instead of trading on their beliefs.
 In equilibrium, this competitive hedging motive can magnify the scope of speculative demand.

-Click here to download a pdf version of my CV (updated September 2022)
+Click here to download a pdf version of my CV (updated April 2024)

 This divider displays a rotating set of printer's ornaments featured in 18th-century social science manuscripts, courtesy of the Fleuran Project at the University of Cambridge.